mannylee/aws-health-events-analyzer-v2-sg/README.md

 2. **Master Email**: A comprehensive report with all events is still sent to the default recipients specified in `RecipientEmails`
 3. **Email Verification**: The solution verifies that recipient emails are verified in SES before sending
 4. **Fallback Handling**: If an account-specific email fails to send, those events are included in the master email
+5. **Email Status Tracking**: The master spreadsheet includes tracking columns ("Mapped Email" and "Email Status") that show which email address each event was mapped to and whether the email was sent successfully, failed due to SES verification issues, or sent to the default recipients

 #### Example Configuration